Ready… Set… RETIRE!

 - Three months prior to your retirement date:

 - Additional service credit—Final deadline to apply for active duty military service credit or purchase additional service to increase the amount of your retirement benefit and perhaps allow you to retire at an earlier date.
-For details about active duty military service credit, see page 5 of Understanding Your Retirement.
-For more information about purchasing service, see page 6 of Understanding Your Retirement, or “Did You Spend Time Working Outside MCPS” in this issue of For Your Benefit.
+For details about active-duty military service credit, see page 5 of Understanding Your Retirement.
+For more information about purchasing service, see page 7 of Understanding Your Retirement or “Did You Spend Time Working Outside MCPS” in this issue of For Your Benefit.

-- April 1, 2019: Deadline for Montgomery County Education Association (MCEA) unit members who are retiring July 1, 2019, to submit retirement forms to ERSC and be eligible for payment of 35 percent of unused earned sick leave.
-Submitting your retirement forms after April 1, 2019, will result in sick leave payout at 20 percent.
-Note: Since the Social Security Administration does not allow an individual to enroll in Medicare until three months prior to his/her retirement date, you are not expected to submit your Medicare card with Parts A and B by the April 1 deadline.
-For additional details on the sick leave payout, please see our MCEA sick leave payout flyer.
+- March 31, 2023: Deadline for Montgomery County Education Association (MCEA) unit members who are retiring July 1, 2023, to submit retirement forms to ERSC and be eligible for payment of 35 percent of unused earned sick leave.
+Submitting your retirement forms after March 31, 2023, will result in sick-leave payout at 20 percent.
+Note: Since the Social Security Administration does not allow an individual to enroll in Medicare until three months prior to his/her retirement date, you are not expected to submit your Medicare card with Parts A and B by the March 31 deadline.
+For additional details on the sick-leave payout, please see our MCEA sick leave payout flyer.

 - One month prior to your retirement date:

-Final retirement forms received between June 1 and June 30, 2019, will delay the effective date of your retirement to August 1, 2019.
-Please be advised: if you are a member of the State core pension plan and retire on August 1, 2019, and there is a cost-of-living adjustment (COLA) effective July 1 of each year, you will not receive this COLA to your State pension benefit until July 1, 2021.
+Final retirement forms received between June 1 and June 30, 2023, will delay the effective date of your retirement to August 1, 2023.
+Please be advised: If you are a member of the State core pension plan and retire on August 1, 2023, and there is a cost-of-living adjustment (COLA) effective July 1 of each year, you will not receive this COLA to your State pension benefit until July 1, 2025.
 The state requires that you be retired for at least one year before you are eligible for a COLA on your State core pension benefit.
 The one-month delay in your retirement will delay your first COLA by 11 months.

-- Leave payout forms—Deadline to complete and submit leave payout forms to ERSC, if you wish to make contributions to your 403(b) or 457(b) retirement savings plans from payments of accumulated unused earned sick or annual leave.
+- Leave payout forms—Deadline to complete and submit leave payout forms to ERSC, if you wish to roll over your leave payout to your 403(b) or 457(b) retirement savings plans from payments of accumulated unused earned sick or annual leave.
 You will find the leave payout forms listed as “Additional Related Forms” at MCPS Core Pension Plan or State Core Pension Plan.

 Visit these retirement resources to learn more:

 An abbreviated retirement timeline is available in this issue of For Your Benefit.
-For a complete list of necessary actions, please visit the ERSC website.
+For a complete list of necessary actions, please visit the Retirement Planning web page.